rjsmith/hxzmq/README.md

 *   */org/zeromq*

     The haXe code that invokes the native functions defined in hxzmq.ndll.
-Provides the core API used by haXe applications.
+Provides the core API used by haXe applications (ZMQxxxxx.hx files) and higher-level API classes (Zxxxx.hx files).

 *   */org/zeromq/remoting*